 The Lang Toun Larder – A Community Pantry

-We are delighted to have launched a new project called The Lang Toun Larder.
-It’s a food pantry based at 8 East Fergus Place.
+The Lang Toun Larder is a community food pantry based at 8 East Fergus Place.
 We collect food that is unsold or surplus from local businesses.

 How does it work?